484

 3

 Gandalf is a protagonist in J. R. R. Tolkien's novels The Hobbit and The Lord of the Rings.
-He is a wizard, one of the Istari order, and the leader of the Fellowship of the Ring.
-Tolkien took the...
+He is a wizard, one of the Istari order, and the leader of the Company of the Ring.
+Tolkien took the name...

 3